-8. Objectives, strategy, and future performance
+8. Objectives, strategy, future performance, and risks

 It is the Group's objective to increase the value of the Company and thus shareholder value through successful oil and gas exploration, development, and production, and through acquisitions.
 The Group's strategy to meet the above objective is to produce its current reserves in Damis (Block S-1), Yemen and to explore opportunities to acquire other oil and gas reserves as they become available.